5 Tips For Making Up After An Argument

 POWER STRUGGLES

 In a relationship, there is often a power struggle.
 In psychology, we call this power relations or power dynamics.
 This can result in tit-for-tat arguments, bickering, and arguments that never get resolved.
 Usually, people aren't aware of the power struggle beneath the arguing about who does more house chores.
-We need to realize that underneath all the fighting and arguments is a fight for power.
+We need to realise that underneath all the fighting and arguments is a fight for power.

 In these power struggles, we're fighting for control and influence.
 We're fighting for our corner.
 We want to be heard, seen, and validated.
 We want what we want.
 Having power dynamics in relationships is quite normal, but constant power struggles can be detrimental to intimacy.